-Now that you have decided to visit Iceland, find out what kind of documentation is required, and whether you need to apply for a visa beforehand.
+Now that you have decided to visit Iceland, you should learn what kind of documentation is required and whether you need to apply for a visa beforehand.

-Iceland is not a member of the European Union (EU) but it is a Schengen Area Member State, a zone allowing unrestricted movement without passport checks and border controls for those living in any of the member states.
+Iceland is not a member of the European Union (EU) but it is a Schengen Area Member State, which means it's a zone that allows unrestricted movement without passport checks and border controls for those living in any of the member states.
 If you are visiting from outside of the EU or the Schengen Area, you will only go through passport control at your first point of entry.

-You will only need a passport to enter Iceland if you are not a citizen of a country that is a party to the Schengen Agreement, which include all European Union countries, Norway, Iceland, and Switzerland.
+You will only need a passport to enter Iceland if you are not a citizen of a country that is a party to the Schengen Agreement, which includes all EU countries, Norway, Iceland, and Switzerland.
 If you already passed Passport Control entering one of those countries, you won't need a second check in Iceland.
 Your passport should be valid for three months past your planned date of departure from the Schengen area.
-Because they assume all visitors will stay for 90 days, it's best if your passport is valid for six months beyond your date of entry into the Schengen area.
+Because it's assumed that all visitors will stay for 90 days, it's best if your passport is valid for six months beyond your date of entry into the Schengen area.

 Citizens of many countries will not need a tourist or business visa for stays of less than 90 days in Iceland.
 There is a list of countries on their Directorate of Immigration site of those who do need a visa and those who don't.

 Do You Need a Return Ticket?

 It is unlikely you will be asked to show a return ticket, but it is possible.
 The U.S. State Department website says that you need to have sufficient funds and a return airline ticket.

 Where Do You Apply for a Visa?